trishume/sympy-wiki-with-svn/GSoC-2011-Ideas.md

-=Google Summer of Code 2010=
+# Google Summer of Code 2010

-The main GSoC SymPy page is here: http://code.google.com/p/sympy/wiki/GSoC2010
+This is the list of ideas for students wishing to apply for Google Summer of Code 2011.

-==Ideas==
+## Ideas

 Please add new ideas here.
-And remember, that you can apply with something completely different if you like (if you are a student, interested in applying, please get in touch with us on our sympy mailinglist, so that we can help you with the application).
+And remember, that you can apply with something completely different if you like (if you are a student interested in applying, please get in touch with us on our [mailing list](http://groups.google.com/group/sympy), so that we can help you with the application).
 This is for inspiration.
-In no particular order.
+The ideas are in no particular order.
 Ideas in bold are ones that we would really like to have implemented.
-Some of this was copied from the [[GSoC2009Ideas|old list]], so they might be outdated.
-Checkout the current source or asking on the mailing list to see where things presently stand:
+However, it is best for you to apply to do something that you are interested in, and also something that you are knowledgeable about.
+That way, you will be the most successful in your project, and will have the most fun doing it.
+Some of these things are already partially implemented.
+Checkout the current source or asking on the mailing list to see where things presently stand.

 * anything from our [http://wiki.sympy.org/wiki/Plan_for_SymPy_1.0 roadmap]
 * '''integrate our experimental [http://groups.google.com/group/sympy/browse_thread/thread/aa3f4263bc3f7e23 Cython core] into SymPy'''